mgohashi/mgohashi.github.io/_posts/2020-04-18-setup-a-cloud-native-quarkus-app-in-knative.md

 quickstart-knative-...-jr5gt   0/2     Terminating   0          2m2s
 ```

-Once we deploy our app and the app runs smoothly knative creates a ingress to our application and a deployment.
+Once we deploy our app and the app runs smoothly knative creates an ingress to our application and a deployment.
 You can check using the following command:

 ```shell
 $ kubectl get route.serving/quickstart-knative